roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  "Oh, well, please, show them in," Mr. Cornett said, standing up and walking around the edge of his large desk to greet his guests.
 "Missy, thanks for your help.
 Now, you best be getting back to work.
 Come see me again after we close to give me a full report on the evening's business.
 Oh, and if Holly or Staci are working tonight, bring them too."

  "Of course, Mr. Cornett," Missy said.
 She smiled at John and Cori as she walked out, still adjusting her blouse and fixing her makeup.
-Report_Story #5